 Powered by the Hour

-Each of the manufacturers that we work within the bus market have a very unique niche and depending upon the criteria and focus of our customer will determine which manufacture will work best for them.
+Each of the manufacturers that we work with in the bus market has a very unique niche, and depending upon the criteria and focus of our customers will determine which manufacture will work best for them.

-We build the Solar Electric-Generating System© (SEGS), provide the charging stations, and the electric vehicles all for one low price.
-We can provide brand new vehicles and brand new infrastructure and it is all implemented by Powered by the Hour© or Powered by the Mile©.
+We build the Solar Electric-Generating System© (SEGS), and provide the charging stations, and the electric vehicles all for one low price.
+We can provide brand new vehicles and brand new infrastructure, and it is all implemented by Powered by the Hour© or Powered by the Mile©.